Robert C. Bird

 Robert has received sixteen research-related awards, including the Academy of Legal Studies in Business (ALSB) best international paper award, distinguished proceedings award, and the Holmes-Cardozo best overall conference paper award.
 He has also received the best junior faculty paper award from the Mid-Atlantic Regional Business Law Association two years in a row, a distinguished paper award from the Pacific Southwest Academy of Legal Studies in Business, and a best paper award from the North East Academy of Legal Studies in Business.
 Robert was also awarded the highest honor for a new ALSB professor, the Junior Faculty of the Year Award, in 2003.
 Robert’s teaching-related awards include winning the outstanding article of the year award two years in a row from the Journal of Legal Studies Education, receiving the student-selected Alpha Kappa Psi Teacher of the Year award, and being a three-time invited finalist to the ALSB Master Teacher Competition.

 Robert was editor in chief of the American Business Law Journal in 2012-13, publishing the 50th anniversary issue.
 He also served as administrative editor, articles editor, senior articles editor, and managing editor from 2006 through 2012.
 Robert is also a manuscript reviewer for several journals, including the Journal of Business Ethics, Journal of Public Policy and Marketing, Journal of Legal Studies Education, Journal of Management and Governance, and Law and Society Review, among others.
-Robert currently serves as the President of the Academy of Legal Studies in Business, the international academic organization for professors of law in schools of business.
+Robert is Past President of the Academy of Legal Studies in Business, the international academic organization for professors of law in schools of business.

 Caremark Compliance for the Next Twenty-Five Years, American Business Law Journal, 58(1), forthcoming 2021.